Cat and Mouse Library: History

 The library was named after the so-called "Cat and Mouse Act", and aims to recognize the sacrifices endured by suffragettes imprisoned in Holloway Prison, which used to stand nearby.
+The Cat and Mouse Act was passed by Parliament as a response to members of the Women's Social and Political Union (WSPU, commonly referred to as suffragettes) using hunger strikes as a form of protest while they were imprisoned.
+The hunger strikers were force-fed by the prison staff, leading to a public outcry.

 Holloway Prison was located not far from the library's location.